Click below for the Health Center Consent and Enrollment Form

 Access Health Louisiana is proud to be a part of Plaquemine High School this year.
 Your Health Center Care Team will offer you the convenience of high quality healthcare right on campus.
 Primary Care and Behavioral Health services are offered during regular school hours.
 The health center is located inside the school across from the main office.
 It serves the student population and is run in partnership with the Iberville Parish School System.

-Your Plaquemine High Care Team consists of Family Nurse Practitioner Brittney Sanders and Medical Assistant Kirstain Washington.
-Both have extensive experience working in school based health.
+Your Plaquemine High Care Team consists of Family Nurse Practitioner Brittney Sanders, Medical Assistant Kirstain Washington and Licensed Clinical Social Worker Melissa Laneaux.
+All have extensive experience working in school based health and with children.
 Brittney has ten years experience working in the Baton Rouge area with five years spent at the Cecilia School Based Health Center.
 Kirstain is a Plaquemine High graduate.
 She has ten years of experience working as a Certified Medical Assistant and Phlebotomist in the Baton Rouge area.
+Melissa is experienced in helping young people with depression, ADHD, eating disorders, substance abuse, as well as individual and group therapy treatment.

 What services will be offered?